saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam-cloud-connect-migration/guide.en-gb.md

 ## Instructions

-### Option 1 - Migration Without a New Veeam Enterprise Server
+### Option 1 - Migration without a new Veeam Enterprise server

 > [!primary]
 >